kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

   </p>
 </div>

-In an 1883 paper Osborne Reynolds showed that a single dimensionless number, now called the *Reynolds number* ($N_R$), determines whether the flow is laminar or turbulent.
-The Reynold's number for round pipes is
+In an <a href="http://rstl.royalsocietypublishing.org/content/174/935">1883 paper</a> Osborne Reynolds showed that a single dimensionless number, now called the *Reynolds number* ($\Re$), determines whether the flow is laminar or turbulent.
+The Reynolds number for round pipes is
 $$
-N_R=\frac{v D\rho}{\eta}=\frac{vD}{\nu}
+\Re=\frac{v D\rho}{\eta}=\frac{vD}{\nu}
 $$

 The two definitions above are identical and simply result from the relation between dynamic and kinematic viscosity, $\nu=\eta/\rho$.
-The quantities entering into the definition of the Reynold's number are summarized in the following table.
+The quantities entering into the definition of the Reynolds number are summarized in the following table.

 <table class="table table-striped">
 <caption>
-Quantities that enter into the determination of the Reynold's number for round pipes
+Quantities that enter into the determination of the Reynolds number for round pipes
 </caption>
 <thead>
 <tr><th> Quantity </th><th> Symbol    </th><th>  SI units  </th><th>  US units</th></tr>